Ezra Miller Believes He's A 'New Messiah' And Has Altar With 'The Flash' Figurines

 Tokata Iron Eyes, the environmentalist with whom Ezra is accused of having a relationship since she was 12 years old, is also part of the artist’s messianic narrative.
 According to reports, the relationship “has always been platonic,” but Miller believes the two are destined to be together and bring about the apocalypse.

 “Ezra is Jesus and Tokata is an apocalyptic Native American spider goddess.
-Their union would trigger the apocalypse and that is the ‘real’ reason why everyone is opposed to their union”, revealed a source about the actor’s thinking.
+Their union would trigger the apocalypse and that is the ‘real’ reason for everyone to oppose their union”, revealed a source about the actor’s thinking.

 Continues after advertising